geographyclub/gis-from-command-line/README.md

 ## 3. PSQL

 PostGIS is a spatial database extender for PostgreSQL object-relational database.
 It adds support for geographic objects allowing location queries to be run in SQL.
+Run these commands in ```psql``` or with ```psql -d dbname -c "sql"```

 ### 3.1 Start up database